You’re Not Alone If You Feel Down At The Start Of The Year

 In fact, according to a survey conducted by the American Psychological Association, nearly half of Americans feel more fatigued after the holidays than before them.

-So if you are feeling down after the holidays have passed and are looking for ways to cope with your post-holiday blues, read on for helpful tips.
+So if you are feeling down after the holidays have passed and are looking for ways to cope with your post-holiday blues,

 Continued